Training & Materials

 This course is a prerequisite to the FSPCA PREVENTIVE CONTROLS FOR HUMAN FOOD LEAD INSTRUCTOR TRAINING course.

 This Food Safety Preventive Controls Alliance (FSPCA) Blended Training course was developed to provide an alternative for individuals to complete the FSPCA Preventive Controls for Human Food course.
 The Blended course consists of 2 parts.
-Part 1 is online and Part 2 is instructor-led.
-Both parts must be completed in order to obtain the certificate.
-Any Lead Instructor can provide a one-day Part 2: Instructor-Led course, and you can search for upcoming courses and Lead Instructors on the FSPCA Community website.
+Part 1 is online, and Part 2 is instructor-led.
+Both parts must be completed in order to obtain the FSPCA certificate of training.

 Before you enroll for Part 1: Online course, please read the background information to help you understand how the course is structured and what options will work best for you.